WizArdZ3658/Bank-Branches-Backend/README.md

 # Bank Branches Backend
 A Back-End API service for finding banks using search query parameter.
-People can also set limit and offset for the API response.
+Users can also set limit and offset for the API response.

 # Data Source
 Repository Link : https://github.com/snarayanank2/indian_banks